highcharts/highcharts/docs/dashboards/light-dark-theme.md

 ```css
 @import "https://code.highcharts.com/dashboards/css/dashboards.css";
 ```
-And you need to enable the `styledMode` option for the components that has the Highcharts charts in it.
+You then need to enable the `styledMode` option for the components that has the Highcharts charts in it.
 You can do this by setting the `styledMode` option to `true` in the component's configuration.

 ```js